shourya01/shourya01.github.io/index.md

 I worked as a research intern at Pixxel Space.
 Pixxel is aiming to launch a constellation of earth observing satellites and revolutionize space-based data collection by using it to solve day-to-day problems.

-As a part of the company, I was involved in orbital trajectory simulation for certain upcoming satellites.
+As a part of the company, I was involved in spacecraft orbital trajectory simulation.

 I also gained exposure to softwares such as NASA's GMAT, AGI's STK, and a.i.
 Solutions' FreeFlyer.